Get trial

 2. Add a surrogate key so each version of the customer record is unique.

-3. Create a fact table (e.g., Sales) that references the surrogate key and contains measures like SalesAmount.
+3. Create a fact table such as Sales, which references the surrogate key and contains measures like SalesAmount.

-4. Insert a new row every time the customer’s address changes, updating the ValidTo of the previous record.
+4. Insert a new row every time a historized attribute changes, updating the ValidTo value of the previous record.

-This ensures that analytical queries always return the correct historical address for each transaction.
+This ensures that analytical queries can return the correct historical address or customer attribute for each transaction.

 Benefits of Slowly Changing Dimensions